karlhulme/sengi/readme.md

 A GraphQL service might be entitled to read-only access.
 Conversely, a lambda-style service may be allowed to make updates to most documents, but some critical document types are excluded.
 You can define these requirements in a client, and then assign an API key.
 You can generate an API key using any mechanism as Sengi does not require any specific format be used.
 A good choice is to use a [UUID generator](https://www.guidgenerator.com/online-guid-generator.aspx) and tick the base64 encode option.

 ### User Object

 A client can also supply a user object.
-This should be in the format that Sengi expects, and is established when it is created.
-This user object will then be made available to doc type methods so you can determine on a per-request basis whether
+This should be in the format that Sengi expects, and is established when it is created, via the `userSchema` property.
+This user object will then be made available to doc type methods so you can determine on a per-request basis whether to complete the request.

-## Field Types

-Each Sengi field is given a type.
-These types are validated using [Jsonotron](https://github.com/karlhulme/jsonotron).

-You can define new enum and schema types using the JSON schema language and Sengi will use them.

-This gives you extensive control over the shape of the field values in a Sengi document.

 ## Database Guidance